jag-a-i/cloudflared-rdp-ssh-locally-managed/README.md

 Many online resources, including forums and official documentation, can be challenging to navigate and understand.
 This guide cuts through the complexity, offering an easy-to-follow approach to setting up RDP and SSH by manually configuring your Cloudflare tunnels.

-**(Optional but Recommended) Security Note:** For enhanced security, consider setting up Cloudflare Access policies for your tunnel hostnames.
+**(Optional but Recommended) Security Note:** For enhanced security, consider setting up Access policies within the Cloudflare Zero Trust dashboard for your tunnel hostnames.
 This allows you to require authentication (like email verification or identity provider login) before allowing connections, even on the free plan.

 ## Prerequisites